frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_provider_statistics

-> **AI Analysis:** This procedure calculates and returns key performance metrics for a specific healthcare provider based on their ID.
-It summarizes the provider's total patient encounters, the total revenue generated from associated claims, and the average charge per encounter, serving as a financial and operational snapshot.
+> **AI Analysis:** This procedure calculates key performance metrics for a specific healthcare provider, such as total patient encounters, total revenue, and average charge per encounter.
+It serves the business purpose of providing a consolidated statistical summary for operational reporting and performance analysis.
+This is a reporting and business calculation operation, likely used to populate management dashboards that track individual provider productivity and financial contribution.
-Business calculation and reporting.
-This function supports provider performance management and financial analysis within the healthcare organization.
-It is likely used to populate a provider dashboard or report that helps administrators evaluate individual provider productivity and financial contribution.

 **Definition:**
 ```sql